 GeneCards Summary for NMRAL1 Gene

 NMRAL1 (NmrA Like Redox Sensor 1) is a Protein Coding gene.
-Among its related pathways are Metabolism and CDK-mediated phosphorylation and removal of Cdc6.
-GO annotations related to this gene include oxidoreductase activity.
+Among its related pathways are Viral mRNA Translation and CDK-mediated phosphorylation and removal of Cdc6.
+Gene Ontology (GO) annotations related to this gene include oxidoreductase activity.

 UniProtKB/Swiss-Prot for NMRAL1 Gene